Xaxis/jquery.php/README.md

 #jQuery plugin for writing and using PHP within JavaScript
 ##A versitile jQuery plugin implementation

-	A versitile wrapper for using PHP in jQuery/JavaScript.
+	A versitile wrapper for using PHP in JavaScript.
 Allows for quickly writing web applications in multi-code situations.
-Now you can define and use your PHP functions directly within JavaScript.
+You can define and use custom PHP functions directly within JavaScript.
-	By default you can easily gain access to all of PHP's core functions from your JavaScript without the overhead of using JavaScript libraries to emulate PHP functions.
+	By default you can easily gain access to most of PHP's core functions within JavaScript without the overhead and implementation issues often found when using JavaScript libraries to emulate PHP functions.
 See features section for more details on provided functionality.

   Fork me @ https://github.com/Xaxis/jqueryphp